sdss/target_selection/README.md

 We use [ruff](https://docs.astral.sh/ruff/) for both linting, import sorting, and code formatting.
 The configuration is stored in `pyproject.toml` and it's mainly the default `ruff` configuration (and similar to `flake8`) but with a line length of 99 characters for historical reasons and because it simplifies writing long Peewee/SQLAlchemy query statements.
 The formatting is similar to [black](https://github.com/psf/black), and thus quite opinionated.

 A workflow checks for linting and formatting errors on each commit, and pull requests are blocked until the workflow succeeds.
-The easiest way to fix these problems is by installing `ruff` and letting it format the code, and then checking if any linting errors remain
+The easiest way to fix these problems is by installing `ruff` and letting it format the code, and then checking if any linting errors remain.
+The commands `ruff format` and `ruff check` are independent and both must be run.

 ```console
 $ pip install ruff